 Wray was named the eighth head coach in the program’s history in January of 2012 and helped the Retrievers’ program celebrate its 25th season in her first year at the controls, completing the campaign with a program record five ties and leading UMBC to its first win in over a season.

 In just her second season with the program, Wray guided the Retrievers to a Cinderella run.
-With a combined 14 wins in its priors six seasons, UMBC registered the third-biggest turnaround in Division I women’s soccer in 2013 and the largest turnaround in America East history.
-Two years removed from a wineless 2011 season, Wray helped the Retrievers to post a program-record 13 wins, a share of its first-ever regular-season title, league crown and NCAA Tournament appearance.
-UMBC put up a fight, battling College Cup Semifinalist Virginia Tech in the opening round of the NCAA Tournament and finished the season ranked in the top-10 of the National Soccer Coaches Association of America (NSCAA) Northeast Region Poll.
+With a combined 14 wins in its prior six seasons, UMBC registered the third-biggest turnaround in Division I women’s soccer in 2013 and the largest turnaround in America East history.
+Two years removed from a winless 2011 season, Wray helped the Retrievers to post a program-record 13 wins, a share of its first-ever regular-season title, a league crown and an NCAA Tournament appearance.
+UMBC put up a fight, battling College Cup semifinalist Virginia Tech in the opening round of the NCAA Tournament and finished the season ranked in the top-10 of the National Soccer Coaches Association of America (NSCAA) Northeast Region Poll.

 In addition to five players receiving All-Conference recognition, Brown and sophomore back Nikki Boretti proved that Wray’s Retrievers can get things done in the classroom as well as the field.
 The duo became the third and fourth members of the program to earn spots on the league’s All-Academic Team.
 Brown was also named to the NSCAA University Division Women’s Scholar All-East Region Second Team.